 - The Toronto Maple Leafs have allowed the second-most goals in the league

-- Check our analysis of the Leafs’ Vezina odds, and who you should be targeting
+- See analysis of Andersen’s Vezina odds, and who bettors should be targeting

 Tuesday was a rude awakening for the Toronto Maple Leafs of just how lethal their Atlantic Division foes, the Tampa Bay Lightning, can be with the puck.
 Tampa Bay poured seven goals into the Maple Leafs’ net — all against starter Frederik Andersen — in a blowout that Toronto fans had to witness on home ice.